-Members of the Latter-day Saints put the family at the forefront of their lives.
-Nothing can be more important for them but the family who’s there through thick and thin, and until eternity.
-The Latter-day Saints, sometimes referred to as Mormons, believe that families last forever, and that connections with family members are irreplaceable.
-A family is composed not just of members who are still living, but also of people who were all part of one’s full ancestry like the grandparents, forefathers, predecessors and those gone before us.
+Members of The Church of Jesus Christ of Latter-day Saints put the family at the forefront of their lives.
+Nothing can be more important to them than the family who is there through thick and thin and will be until eternity.
+The Latter-day Saints, sometimes referred to as Mormons, believe that families last forever and that connections with family members are irreplaceable.
+A family is composed not just of members who are still living, but also of people who are part of one’s full ancestry, like grandparents, forefathers, predecessors and those who’ve gone before us.
 Family history is a great way to connect with all generations of our family.

 Why is family history work so important to Latter-day Saints?

 One’s own personal identity is best gained by knowing who you are, where you came from and how you came into existence.
-Family history gives you true identity, and learning it is advantageous and beneficial in many ways.
+Family history gives you true identity and learning it is advantageous and beneficial in many ways.
 For many people, researching their family history gives them strength as they get to know how their ancestors overcame challenges during difficult times.
 Getting to know family members who form part of your family tree makes the bonds that tie different generations much stronger.
-Sharing family stories with your parents and siblings is a way to spending quality time together towards achieving closeness among members of the family.
+Sharing family stories with your parents and siblings is a great way to spend quality time together to achieve closeness among members of the family.
 Many Latter-day Saints write personal journals, record momentous events and keep family records so their children and grandchildren can appreciate and know them better.

 What is the relationship between family history and temples?

-Learning about our family history makes our love and attachment for our ancestors go beyond this finite life.
-And as such, we want this bond to be blessed by the Church.
-Temples are great places for families to be united together till eternity; the reason why members take the names of their ancestors to the temple for them to be sealed together as families across generations.
+Learning about our family history makes our love for our ancestors go beyond this finite life.
+As such, we want this bond to be blessed by the Church.
+Temples are great places for families to be united till eternity; the reason why members take the names of their ancestors to the temple is for them and sealed together as families across generations.